 - Stuff sack

 Here’s another Mylar blanket by SOL.
-Compared to other lightweight Mylar blankets, this one is very durable and strong.
-They claim it is 5x stronger than other blankets, though I have yet to see anyone do a formal testing.
+Compared to other lightweight Mylar blankets, this one is durable and robust.
+They claim it is 5x stronger than other blankets, though I have yet to see anyone do formal testing.

-The best thing about the blanket is that it has 6 metal grommets which are actually very sturdy.
-You can basically use the blanket as a tarp, but with the radiant heat benefit.
-It does weigh 15.5oz, which is a bit heavy for a Mylar blanket, but that’s why it is so much more durable.
+The best thing about the blanket is that it has 4 very sturdy metal grommets.
+You can use the blanket as a tarp, but with the radiant heat benefit.
+It weighs 16oz, which is a bit heavy for a Mylar blanket, but that’s why it is much more durable.

 - Durable construction